 Grammar, pronunciation, oral practice, and reading.
 Major emphasis on speaking and on aural comprehension.
 Three hours a week in class, plus two hours with a teaching assistant and regular work in the language laboratory.

 For students without previous training in Spanish.
 This course prepares students for Spanish 03.
 Limited to 15 students.
 Fall semester: Lecturers Aldea-Agudo and Nieto-Cuebas and Assistants.
-Spring semester: Lecturer Aldea-Agudo and Assistants.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Lecturer Aldea-Agudo and Assistants.2016-17: Offered in Fall 2016

 A continuation of Spanish 01.
 Intensive review of grammar and oral practice.
 Reading and analysis of literary texts.
 Three hours a week in class plus one hour with a teaching assistant.
 Prepares students for Spanish 05.

 For students with less than three years of secondary school Spanish who score 3 or 4 on the Advanced Placement Examination.
 Limited to 15 students.
 Fall semester: Lecturers Nieto-Cuebas and Garcia and Assistants.
-Spring semester: Lecturers Nieto-Cuebas and Aldea-Agudo and Assistants2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Lecturers Nieto-Cuebas and Aldea-Agudo and Assistants2016-17: Offered in Fall 2016

 While expanding on the grammar essentials covered in Spanish 03, this course helps the student further develop listening, speaking, reading, and writing skills in Spanish.
 It is directed toward students who already have a good linguistic-communicative competency, broadening their contact with different kinds of texts, deepening their grammatical understanding, and enabling them to communicate through a variety of forms and registers.
 Upon completing the course, students should be able to make themselves understood with accuracy and fluency and participate easily in a wide range of formal and informal communicative situations.
 An array of literary texts and readings, not ordinarily considered literature and films, will be used.
 Three hours a week in class plus one hour with a language assistant.
 Conducted entirely in Spanish.
 Prepares students for Spanish 07 and literature courses.
 This course counts for the major.

 Requisite: Spanish 03 or permission of Language Coordinator.
 Limited to 15 students.
 Fall semester: Lecturer Maillo and Assistants.
-Spring semester: Lecturer Garcia and Assistants.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Lecturer Garcia and Assistants.2016-17: Offered in Fall 2016

 This course emphasizes fluency speaking and is designed to provide students the opportunity to practice the language through discussion of selected texts and topics of interest.
 Spanish 06 prepares students to express opinions, ideas, points of view and critiques on debates, readings and films.
 With this goal in mind, this course will also provide exposure to other language skills important to the development of fluency in speaking Spanish.
 The course will meet for three hours per week with the instructor and one hour with a teaching assistant.
 This course counts for the major.

 For students who have completed Spanish 05 or with permission of Language Coordinator.
 Limited to 15 students.
 Fall semester: Aldea-Agudo and Assistants.
-Spring semester: Lecturer Maillo and Assistants.2015-16: Not offered
+Spring semester: Lecturer Maillo and Assistants.2016-17: Offered in Fall 2016

 In this course students will learn how to approach writing as a process.
 The emphasis is on writing as a communicative act rather than as a mere language exercise.
 As such, emphasis is given to the interaction between the author and the text, the target audience, and the purpose and message of the final product.
 In order to develop the necessary skills that good writers should have, the course will focus on expanding vocabulary, exploring rhetorical techniques for organizing information, developing strategies for writing, and characterizing the target audience(s).
 At the same time we will insist upon critical readings, and the processes of revising and editing.
 In addition, this course includes the study of written texts (narrative, description, poems, reports, essays, letters, etc.), and of literature's many genres and subgenres (prose, poetry, drama, etc.).
 This course counts for the major.
 Conducted entirely in Spanish.

 Requisite: Spanish 05 or with permission of Language Coordinator.
 Limited to 15 students.
 Fall and spring semesters.
-Lecturer Garcia.2015-16: Offered in Fall 2015 and Spring 2016
+Lecturer Garcia.2016-17: Offered in Fall 2016